dat-incognito-org/wasm-docs/docs/doc4.md

 "13U6zeZi5LxsbbwBSic1yMp5kjX..."
 ```

-It"s a **Base58Check**-encoded string representing the resulting transaction.
+It's a **Base58Check**-encoded string representing the resulting transaction.
 This can be directly sent to the network via the `sendRawTx` RPC
 ```json
 {
     "jsonrpc": "1.0",